playbenny/benny_manual/docs/installation.md

 - [download the latest benny](https://github.com/jamesholdenmusic/benny/archive/refs/heads/main.zip) and extract the whole folder.

-- install [max](http://www.cycling74.com) but no need to buy it to use all the features of benny, just ignore all those messages, don't start the free trial, don't subscribe, nothing.
-BUT if you decide you want to learn to build your own blocks you'll need to buy max.
+- install [max](http://www.cycling74.com). you don't need to buy max in order to use benny, but if you want to build your own blocks you'll need to. please do not bother cycling74 support with problems with benny.

 - a few blocks require airwindows console 7 vsts. they're included in the download, look in the vst dependencies subfolder and install the ones you need for your system. windows users should install vsts to C:\Program Files\VSTPlugins otherwise max/msp can't see them.